ratfactor/pftgu_nasm/README.md

     $ ./go.sh ch03.1_exit
     Exited with code: 0

-Status: I've just started this repo and need to catch up to where I am in the book.

 Personal note: I like this book a lot, but I do not endorse the author or his views outside of this one single subject.